lem-project/lem-project.github.io/content/en/installation/getting-started.md

 [Lem 2.1 was released](https://github.com/lem-project/lem/releases/tag/v2.1.0)!
 It provides binaries for Linux, MacOS and Windows.

-You can also build it yourself.
+You can also build it yourself and Arch users can get it with AUR.

 ## Requirement
 - [sbcl](https://www.sbcl.org/)
 - ncurses

 ## Platform
 - Linux
 - MacOS
 - [Windows](https://github.com/lem-project/lem/wiki/Windows-Platform)

+## ArchLinux

+Arch users have a AUR package: https://aur.archlinux.org/packages/lem-editor-git

 ## Installation with roswell